guifreitasds/EstudoInd/README.md

   * Mobile Dev Studies
     > With the basic of Dart Language and React Native projects
   * Python Studies
-    > Since the basic to the advanced with projects having database
+    > Since the basic to the advanced with projects
   * SQL Studies
     > With the SQL commands